Skip to main content

 Key Features

-• Its internals are made from stainless steel.
+• Internals made from stainless steel.

 3. Marlin 336 Dark Series .30-30 Winchester